deakinmt/DSSE_SEND/twin_data/curtailment_modelling/readme.txt

 DOI: https://doi.org/10.5281/zenodo.4573715

-vm_se_pu... files, on the other hand, are phase voltages that stem from SE calculations, and are used as input of the linear model to quantity solar curtailment.
+vm_se_pu... files, on the other hand, are phase voltages that stem from SE calculations, and are used as input of the linear model to quantify solar curtailment.